After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Explanatory, documentary or e-learning content without lip movement?
 Voice-over is usually faster and cheaper.

-- Expressive acting, emotions (film, games, animation)?
-Casting dubbing actors.
+- Expressive acting, emotions ( film, games, animation)?
+Cast voice actors.

 - Time & budget tight?
 Prefer voice-over (often 1 voice instead of ensemble).